akaffenberger/firebase-ios-sdk-xcframeworks/README.md

 The script performs the following actions:
 - Downloads the latest release from https://github.com/firebase/firebase-ios-sdk
 - Parses the Firebase.zip to generate Package.swift and Sources/
-- Commits changes to master
+- Commits changes on a new branch and creates a PR
-- Creates a release, with a tag that mirrors the Firebase release
-- Uploads assets for Package.swift (zipped xcframeworks) to the release
+- Creates a draft release, with a tag that mirrors the Firebase release.
+The draft release includes the assets needed for the swift package